 - DO NOT sign the application

-4.Evidence of U.S. citizenship (certified U.S. birth certificate, Naturalization Certificate, or Certificate of Citizenship, or previous expired passport).
+4.Evidence of U.S. citizenship (certified U.S. birth certificate, Naturalization Certificate, or Certificate of Citizenship, or previous expired passport) and a photocopy of that document.

-5. Evidence of Identity, such as a valid passport of any country, a valid driver’s license, a valid national ID card, a U.S. military ID.
+5. Evidence of Identity, such as a valid passport of any country, a valid driver’s license, a valid national ID card, a U.S. military ID and a photocopy of that document..

 In addition to the above, please note the special passport requirements for minors under 16.